Nemiya Helmet: History

 The helmet was found in 1892 in Nemiya village near the confluence of the Dniester and the Nemiya river during railway construction works.
 At the time the area belonged to the Podolia Governorate of the Russian Empire.
 The find entered the collection of the museum in Kamenets-Podolskiy.
 Apparently lost during the First World War, it was only known from one black and white photograph at the time of its first scientific publication by Soviet archaeologist Anatoly Kirpichnikov in 1962.
 He dated the artefact tentatively to the 11th-century, and claimed that its conical shape was typical of European helmets of the time, and its decoration was similar to Slavic ornamental art although unique in its pattern.

-Later the helmet was discovered in the collection of the Déri Museum in Debrecen, Hungary, and published by István Erdélyi in 1968.
+The helmet was re-discovered in the collection of the Déri Museum in Debrecen, Hungary, and published by István Erdélyi in 1968.
 The helmet was first shown to the public at the Long Night of Museums on 21 June 2014 when a new scientific research project was launched.
 In 2022-2023 it was the centrepiece of a temporary exhibition in the Déri Museum about the historical connections between the Vikings and the Carpathian Basin during the early Middle Ages.

 Erdélyi accepted Kirpichnikov's tentative dating but claimed that the cultural affiliation of the helmet was impossible to ascertain.
 He interpreted both the interlaced knots and the human mask motifs as symbols of protection, used widely by craftsmen in the early Middle Ages.
-Erdélyi regarded the artefact as a fine example of the cross-cultural relations between Normans and Russians or Russians and nomadic peoples.
+Erdélyi regarded the artefact as a fine example of the cross-cultural relations between Normans and the Rus' people, or between the Rus' and nomadic steppe peoples.

 After its existence became more widely known, a scholarly debate has emerged about its origin and background.
 Kirpichnikov said that having made with extreme artistry, it represented a new phase in the development of conical helmets.
 He also emphasized the pan-European character of the type, and suggested that the Nemiya Helmet was most plausibly of Central European origin.
 David Nicolle argued that its typically European form meant that a Byzantine or even Hungarian origin was likely although he supposed that it was found in a Pecheneg site and received a later Pecheneg/Turkish decoration.
 Michael Gorelik considered it a 10th-century work combining two different styles of ornamentation: Hungarian (on the front) and Scandinavian (on the border).
 Raffaele D'Amato proposed that the helmet itself was a Byzantine work of the highest quality, decorated by a Varangian craftsman on the plate with typical Scandinavian ornamentation and a stylised mask on the front, the latter having parallels on the helmet of Yasenovo.
-Mykoła Kozak proposed that given the lack of finds of helmets of this type from the territory of Ukraine, as well as from the former Russian lands in general, Western analogies should be considered like the helmets shown on the Bayeux Tapestry (conventionally called Norman type helmets).
+Mykoła Kozak proposed that, "given the lack of finds of helmets of this type from the territory of Ukraine, as well as from the former Rus' lands in general, Western analogies should be considered", like the helmets shown on the Bayeux Tapestry (conventionally called Norman type helmets).